aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ip address virtual source-nat vrf VRF10 address 10.255.10.3
 ```

-At the very bottom of the `NETWORK_SERVICES.yml` file two layer2-only VLANs (`VLAN3401` and `VLAN3402`) are defined.
-These VLANs are only bridged across the fabric, but never routed anywhere:
+At the bottom of the `NETWORK_SERVICES.yml` file, two layer2-only VLANs (`VLAN3401` and `VLAN3402`) are defined.
+These VLANs are only bridged across the fabric but never routed anywhere:

 ```yaml
     l2vlans: